igabriel85/DICE-Monitoring/src/README.md

 ***
 `DELETE` `/v1/overlord/nodes/{nodeFQDN}/purge`

-This resource deletes auxiliary tools from the given node.
-It also removes all setting from D-Mon.
+This resource deletes auxiliary tools from a given node and also removes all setting from D-Mon.
 This process is **irreversible**.
 ***
 `GET` `/v1/overlord/core/es`

 Return a list of current hosts comprising the ES cluster core components.
 The first registered host is set as the default master node.
 All subsequent nodes are set as workers.

 ```json
 {